-Every public utility shall furnish and maintain such adequate, efficient, just, and reasonable service, instrumentalities, equipment, and facilities, including telephone facilities, as defined in Section 54.1 of the Civil Code, as are necessary to promote the safety, health, comfort, and convenience of its patrons, employees, and the public.52
+Every public utility shall furnish and maintain such adequate, efficient, just, and reasonable service, instrumentalities, equipment, and facilities, including telephone facilities, as defined in Section 54.1 of the Civil Code, as are necessary to promote the safety, health, comfort, and convenience of its patrons, employees, and the public.53

-50 Raich v Gonzalez, 500 F3d 850, 866-67 (9th Cir., 2006).
+51 Raich v Gonzalez, 500 F3d 850, 866-67 (9th Cir., 2006).

-51 Medtronic v Lohr, 518 U.S. 470, 475 (1996) (internal quotation marks omitted).
+52 Medtronic v Lohr, 518 U.S. 470, 475 (1996) (internal quotation marks omitted).

-52 Pub.
+53 Pub.
 Util.
 Code § 451 (emphasis added).
 See also, PG&E Corp. v.
 Public Utilities Com'n, 120 Cal.App.4th, 644 (2004).

-The Commission has broad authority to implement this requirement.53
+The Commission has broad authority to implement this requirement.54

 Protections for Californians as consumers of telecommunication services are set forth in Public Utilities Code §§ 2890-2896.
-The Commission's public health and safety police powers are further reflected in the Commission's oversight of 9-1-1 service, referenced in several sections of the Public Utilities Code.54
+The Commission's public health and safety police powers are further reflected in the Commission's oversight of 9-1-1 service, referenced in several sections of the Public Utilities Code.55

 More recently, the Legislature has expressed the State's police power in the specific context of wireless telecommunications during wildfire events.
 On October 2, 2019, the Legislature enacted AB 1699, codified as Public Utilities Code § 2898, prohibiting mobile throttling of first responders, upon request, during emergencies.
-The Legislature passed AB 1699 in response to Verizon Wireless' data throttling of the Santa Clara Fire Department's mutual aid equipment while combatting the Mendocino Complex Fire, the largest wildfire in California history.55
+The Legislature passed AB 1699 in response to Verizon Wireless' data throttling of the Santa Clara Fire Department's mutual aid equipment while combatting the Mendocino Complex Fire, the largest wildfire in California history.56 https://leginfo.legislature.ca.gov/faces/billAnalysisClient.xhtml?bill_id=201920200AB1699

 Further, the Legislature has expressed its intent to modernize the state's emergency communications systems.
-Recent legislation requires the Cal OES to develop a Next Generation 911 emergency communication system throughout California56, to develop guidelines for the use of traditional, internet-based, and
+Recent legislation requires the Cal OES to